Devayanicommit/Sales-Finance-Analytics/README.md

   https://github.com/Devayanicommit/Sales-Finance-Analytics/blob/main/Market%20Performance%20Report.pdf

 #### 3) Top 10 Products:
-   - Insights:  Continued strong performance of key products from 2020 to 2021.The top ten products with significant sales increases, including the best-seller "AQ Electron 4 3600 Desktop processor" and "AQ Pen Drive DRC".
+   - Insights:  Continued strong performance of key products from 2020 to 2021.
+   - The top ten products with significant sales increases, including the best-seller "AQ Electron 4 3600 Desktop processor" and "AQ Pen Drive DRC".
 https://github.com/Devayanicommit/Sales-Finance-Analytics/blob/main/Top%2010%20Products.pdf

 #### 4) New Products in 2021:
    - Insights: 16 new products were added in 2021, with "AQ Qwerty" performing exceptionally well.
 https://github.com/Devayanicommit/Sales-Finance-Analytics/blob/main/New%20Products%20-2021.pdf

 #### 5) Top and Bottom 5 Products:
    - Insights: Focus on both high-performing and underperforming products for strategic adjustments.
    - **Bottom 5 Products by Quantity**: Insights into underperforming products and considerations for adjustments.
-   - **Top 5 Products by Quantity**: Insights on best-performing products, with "AQ Master wired x1 Ms" leading.
+   - **Top 5 Products by Quantity**: Insights on best-performing products, with "AQ Master wired x1 Ms" leading. https://github.com/Devayanicommit/Sales-Finance-Analytics/blob/main/Top%205%20and%20Bottom%20products.pdf

-https://github.com/Devayanicommit/Sales-Finance-Analytics/blob/main/Top%205%20and%20Bottom%20products.pdf

 #### 6) Division Sales Report:
    - Insights: Impressive growth in the PC division, with substantial revenue increases from $40.1 million in 2020 to $165.8 million in 2021.
    - Accessories and peripherals grew from $105.2 million to $338.4 million (321.5% increase).
    - Networking and storage products surged from $51.4 million to $94.7 million (184.4% increase).

 https://github.com/Devayanicommit/Sales-Finance-Analytics/blob/main/Division%20Level%20Report.pdf

 #### 7) Profit and Loss Reports by Markets: